boostercloud/docs-site/source/includes/_application-api.md

 ### Sign-in
 Allows your users to get tokens to be able to make request to restricted endpoints.
-Remember that before a user can be signed in into your application, **its email must be confirmed**
+Remember that before a user can be signed in into your application, **their email must be confirmed**

 #### Endpoint
 ```http request